 My three daughters and my own childhood experiences provide plenty of inspiration, but ideas come to me in other ways, too.
 A funny story told to me by a friend, a scene glimpsed from a car window, a season, a sketch, a memory — really, just about anything can spark an idea.
 Often I begin with a title.
 A catchy title will pop into my head out of the blue (usually when I’m in the shower, driving the kids to school, or drifting off to sleep) which is why I always try to keep a notebook nearby to jot down ideas.

-My first four books are picture books intended for young readers (4-8 yrs), but I’m also at work on a middle grade novel.
+My first four books are picture books intended for young readers (4-8 yrs), but I’m also at work on a middle-grade novel.
 I don’t believe you have to choose one or the other.
-Many of the children’s book authors I most admire — Kevin Henkes, Kate DiCamillo, Jane Yolen — move seamlessly from picture books to longer narratives.
+Many of the children’s book authors I most admire — Kevin Henkes, Kate DiCamillo, Meg Medina — move seamlessly from picture books to longer narratives.

 Their work has a versatility (among other enthralling qualities) to which I aspire.
-And although young readers and middle grade audiences interest me most right now, I try to stay open to letting all kinds of stories in when they knock.
+And although young readers and middle-grade audiences interest me most right now, I try to stay open all kinds of stories when they come knocking.

-Where The Wild Things Are, by Maurice Sendak was a big favorite, The Snowy Day by Ezra Jack Keats… and any book by Dr. Seuss, Mercer Mayer or Shel Silverstein.
-I loved fantasy novels, especially those involving time travel—like Madeleine L’Engle’s A Wrinkle in Time or Edward Ormondroyd’s Time At The Top.
+Where The Wild Things Are by Maurice Sendak was a big favorite, The Snowy Day by Ezra Jack Keats… and any book by Mercer Mayer or Shel Silverstein.
+I loved fantasy novels, especially those involving time travel — like Madeleine L’Engle’s A Wrinkle in Time or Edward Ormondroyd’s Time At The Top.

 I also enjoyed mysteries with clever empowered kids as main characters.
 I read all the Nancy Drew I could get my hands on, and From The Mixed-Up Files of Mrs. Basil E. Frankweiler by E.L.
 Konigsburg is one of my favorite books of all time.